LUMII-Syslab/qkd-as-a-service/README.md

 # Docs on Internal APIs

-Docs on the internal APIs used between QaaS users and servers can be found at [https://github.com/LUMII-Syslab/qkd-as-a-service/blob/master/API.md](https://github.com/LUMII-Syslab/qkd-as-a-service/blob/master/API.md).
+Docs on the internal APIs used between QaaS users and servers can be found at [API.md](API.md).

+# Docs on QaaS Service Operation

+Docs on the operation of QaaS service can be found at [SERVICE.md](SERVICE.md).